Fieldrunners: Maps

 Maps were released over a course of updates.
 Only Grasslands was present during the initial release, featuring an open field in which enemies enter from the left and exit to the right.
 Crossroads was later released, also featuring an open field but enemies cross from top to bottom in addition from left to right.
 Drylands later followed, featuring an open field with three entry points, two from left to right and one from top to bottom.
 Two maps were included as in-app purchases, Skyway and Frostbite.
 Skyway features a field containing obstacles and with one leftmost entrance.
 Frostbite has four entrances on each side of the map which all converge in the center.
 Another update introduced a free map, Crystal Caves, and two in-app purchase maps, MudSlide, and LavaFlow.
 Crystal Caves features an open field with one entrance encircled by an additional train route.
 Mudslide features a field containing obstacles, a left entrance and an intersecting train route.
 Lavaflow features a field with two intersecting train routes and one left entrance.

 Reception

 Fieldrunners has received generally positive reviews, with the PSP version scoring 81% at the review aggregate website Metacritic.
 IGN gave the game an eight out of ten rating, and highly recommended it.
-Select Start Media was highly critical of the PC port, but expressed enjoyment of the mobile releases.
+Select Star Media was highly critical of the PC port, but expressed enjoyment of the mobile releases.

 Of the iPhone version, Stuart Dredge of Pocket Gamer noted its "clever controls and cartoony visuals", calling it "the best Tower Defense game on iPhone so far".

 The PSP version of Fieldrunners scored a high 81/100 on Metacritic.
 Reviews for the iPad Fieldrunners HD version have been positive.